'Riverdale' actor sentenced to life in prison for killing mother

 “My mother was a caring, compassionate and loving person.
 She didn’t do anything to deserve what I did to her”, declared the actor during the trial.

 He even apologized to the family for the crime.
 “In the face of something so horrible, apologizing almost seems pointless.
-But from every fiber of my being, I’m sorry,” said the artist, referring to family members, who were sitting in the front row of the courtroom and were moved by the lines.
+But from every fiber of my being, I’m sorry”, said the artist referring to family members, who were seated in the front row of the courtroom and were moved by the lines.

 Continues after advertising